-From the deserts to the tropics… from red to green and every colour in between… Oz is a special place.
-It’s definitely a unique place.
+From the deserts to the tropics… from red to green and every colour in between… Oz is a special, unique place.
 And if you’ve ever met a platypus (or an Australian), then you know it’s a strange place!

 - The Best National Parks in New South Wales